-A Parisian family with two children found a 4-bedroom, 82 m2 flat with a view of the Buttes-Chaumont park in the 19th arrondissement, purchased at 520,000 euros after a 7% negotiation from the listed price of 560,000 euros.
-The Home Select property hunter completed this mission in 7 weeks.
+A Parisian family with two children found an 82 m² four-room flat with a view of the Buttes-Chaumont park in the 19th arrondissement, bought at 520,000 euros after a 7% negotiation from the listed price of 560,000 euros.
+The Home Select property hunter completed the mission in 7 weeks.

 Mission summary